dspinhirne/netaddr-rb/README.md

 * I use tabs for indention since tabs make it really easy to adjust indention widths on the fly.
 * I do not follow rigid limits on line lengths.
 My editor auto-wraps so I add a line break where it feels appropriate.
 * I'm not a fan of obfuscation.
 I prefer clear code over fancy code.

-# Status
-Rewrite complete.
-I plan to test a bit more internally to make sure I have things the way I want them before releasing as 2.0.